nir-arad/promql-http-api/README.md

 For unstable connections, the library supports retrying failed requests.
 The user may specify the number of retries, the time-out between retries, and the back-off factor for the retry interval.

+Version 0.2.0 improves timezone awareness.
+Starting in this version, the HTTP API query is issued with a timestamp value in the 'time', 'start', and 'end' fields.
+In addition, the query schema now supports a 'timezone' element (provided as a timezone object), which controls the timestamp column formatting in the returned dataframe.

 ## Installation

 To install as a root user: